LAWRENCE HERITAGE STATE PARK; CANALWALK:

 To start from Lawrence Riverfront State Park; From I-495 take exit 44 to Merrimack St and travel right.
 Turn left on S Broadway St then right on Shattuck St. Take another right on Rowe St and you'll come to the Park straight ahead.

-canal.
-Turn left at Broadway St and cross over the canal.
+Turn left along Broadway and cross over the North Canal.
 Check out the old RR